Michael Hermosillo: Chicago Cubs

 On December 2, 2020, Hermosillo signed a minor league contract with the Chicago Cubs organization.
 He was assigned to the Triple-A Iowa Cubs to begin the season.
 On August 17, 2021, Hermosillo's contract was selected by the Cubs.
 Appearing in 16 games, Hermosillo hit .194/.237/.500 with 3 home runs and 7 RBI.
 On November 30, Hermosillo was non-tendered by the Cubs, making him a free agent.

 On December 1, 2021, Hermosillo re-signed with the Cubs on a one-year contract.
 He suffered a quadriceps strain on May 8, and was transferred to the 60-day injured list on June 30.
 He was activated from the injured list on September 6.
 Hermosillo was designated for assignment by Chicago on September 27, and sent outright to Triple–A Iowa on September 30.
 On October 15, Hermosillo elected to become a free agent.

 New York Yankees

 On December 16, 2022, Hermosillo signed a minor league contract with the New York Yankees.
 In 66 games for the Triple–A Scranton/Wilkes-Barre RailRiders, he batted .222/.299/.435 with 13 home runs, 35 RBI, and eight stolen bases.
 Hermosillo elected free agency following the season on November 6, 2023.

+Coaching career

+On February 5, 2026, Hermosillo joined the Los Angeles Dodgers organization as an outfield and baserunning coach for their High-A affiliate, the Great Lakes Loons.